-As a member of the University community, you have the RIGHT:
+As a member of the WCU community, you have the RIGHT to:

-- to participate in all activities of the University, free from unlawful harassment and discrimination; - to personal privacy except where otherwise provided by the law; and - to have all proceedings handled consistently and fairly.
+- participate in all activities of the University, free from unlawful harassment and discrimination: - personal privacy except where otherwise provided by the law; and - proceedings that are handled consistently, timely, and fairly.

-Along with those rights, you have the RESPONSIBILITY:
+Along with those rights, you have the RESPONSIBILITY to:

-- to respect the rights and property of others; - to become fully acquainted and comply with University regulations; and - to recognize that your actions reflect upon not only you, but on the University community.
+- respect the rights and property of others; - become fully acquainted and comply with University regulations; and - recognize that your actions reflect upon not only you, but on the University community.